subtleazn/angnash-citycollegeofsanfrancisco/README.md

 2. Open `index.html` in your web browser to view the main portfolio page.
 3. From the main page, you can navigate to each homework assignment.

+## Deployment

+This portfolio is deployed using Azure Static Web Apps, making it easily accessible online.
+You can view the live site here: [https://mango-mushroom-0e307a81e.3.azurestaticapps.net/](https://mango-mushroom-0e307a81e.3.azurestaticapps.net/)

 ## Author

 *   **Nash Ang** - [subtleazn](https://github.com/subtleazn)